-2010 Priorities Outcomes Status 2011 Priorities Continue to promote the safety of our team members, with a focus on manual handling By continuing our education of manual handling risks and modifying our equipment we have reduced our LTIFR by 13 per cent from 9.2 to 7.97. ~ - Continue to focus on improving safety in manual handling within our business Identify the key energy efficiency opportunities in our business Target has completed Energy Efficiency Opportunities Representative Assessments and developed strategy plans for the implementation of energy efficiency initiatives across the business. ~ within our business Build on our current processes to further to improve recycling and reduce waste Expand our data collection and systems to support Develop Target Environmental Packaging guidelines for our suppliers We have developed draft environmental packaging guidelines with the aim to further reduce packaging waste. \checkmark Continue to support our community partners and encourage employee involvement with the community Under our strategy of 'safe, happy families' Target contributed to and helped raise over \$3.08 million to support our community partners. ~ further improvement in our environmental performance - Strengthen communications with suppliers to improve compliance with Target's Ethical Sourcing Code - Continue to grow our community programs with a focus on children
+2010 Priorities Outcomes Status 2011 Priorities Continue to promote the safety of our team members, with a focus on manual handling By continuing our education of manual handling risks and modifying our equipment we have reduced our LTIFR by 13 per cent from 9.2 to 7.97. / - Continue to focus on improving safety in manual handling within our business Identify the key energy efficiency opportunities in our business Target has completed Energy Efficiency Opportunities Representative Assessments and developed strategy plans for the implementation of energy efficiency initiatives across the business. / - Build on our current processes to further to improve recycling and reduce waste Develop Target Environmental Packaging guidelines for our suppliers We have developed draft environmental packaging guidelines with the aim to further reduce packaging waste. Ø - Expand our data collection and systems to support Continue to support our community partners and encourage employee involvement with the community Under our strategy of 'safe, happy families' Target contributed to and helped raise over \$3.08 million to support our community partners. ✓ further improvement in our environmental performance - Strengthen communications with suppliers to improve compliance with Target's Ethical Sourcing Code - Continue to grow our community programs with a focus on children